-- 1 Disconnect all peripherals from the computer. - 2 Plug the cable attached to the AC adapter (1) into the DC In port (2) on the port replicator (3). - 3 Plug the power cord (4) into the AC adapter and an AC outlet.
-The power indicator DC IN (5) of the port replicator turns green.
+- 1 Disconnect all peripherals from the computer. - 2 Plug the cable attached to the AC adapter (1) into the DC In port on the port replicator. - 3 Plug the power cord (2) into the AC adapter and an AC outlet.